What is Unearned Revenue?

 #2 – Income Method

-Under this method when unearned sales revenue is received by the business, the whole amount received is recorded under an Income account and proportionately adjusted as the goods or service is delivered by the business over the period of time as goods or service is provided.
+Under this method when unearned sales is received by the business, the whole amount received is recorded under an Income account and proportionately adjusted as the goods or service is delivered by the business over the period of time as goods or service is provided.

 ABC is in the business of publishing Business Magazine.
 The company receives an Annual subscription of Rs 12000 from one of its clients on 31.03.2018 for the next year.
 Revenue will be earned when the magazine will be delivered to the client on a monthly basis.
-Unearned Revenue Balance Sheet as on 31.03.2018 will show an increase in Cash Balance by the amount of Annual subscription of Rs 12000 and Unearned Income, a liability, will be created.
+Balance Sheet as on 31.03.2018 will show an increase in Cash Balance by the amount of Annual subscription of Rs 12000 and Unearned Income, a liability, will be created.
 The said liability will decrease by the proportional amount of Rs 1000 on 30.04.2018 when ABC delivers the first installment of Business Magazine to its client.
 Accordingly, ABC limited will deliver the remaining Business Magazine to its client month on month and the same will result in Revenue Recognition.
 At the end of the year on 31.03.2019, Deferred Revenue, a liability will cease to exist and all revenue will be recognized in the Income Statement of ABC Limited.

-Journal Entry for Unearned Revenue under Liability Method
+Journal Entry under Liability Method

-Journal Entry for Unearned Sales Revenue under Income Method
+Journal Entry under Income Method

-Unearned Sales Revenue results in cash exchange before revenue recognition for the business.
+Unearned Sales results in cash exchange before revenue recognition for the business.
 However, if a business does not follow the correct accrual method of recognition of Deferred Revenue it can overstate the revenue and resultant profitability without recognizing the corresponding expenses to generate such revenue.
-Furthermore, that will also lead to a violation of the Matching Principle of unearned sales revenue accounting which requires that both expense and related income should be reported in the same period to which it belongs.
+Furthermore, that will also lead to a violation of the Matching Principle of unearned income accounting which requires that both expense and related income should be reported in the same period to which it belongs.

 Unearned Revenue (Sales) Video